-- loss / theft / disclosure of confidential or sensitive electronic data / emails
+- loss, theft or disclosure of confidential or sensitive electronic data or emails

-- loss / theft / disclosure of confidential or sensitive written data / faxes / photocopies
+- loss, theft or disclosure of confidential or sensitive written data, faxes or photocopies

-- virus warnings / alerts on your PC
+- virus warnings and alerts on your PC

-- loss / theft of equipment such as laptops, USBs, DVDs or external hard drives
+- loss or theft of equipment such as laptops, USBs, DVDs or external hard drives

 - loss of corporate ID badge

-Security incidents can also be reported by phoning the Transformation Service's helpdesk internally on ext: 37777
+Security incidents can also be reported by phoning the service desk on ext: 37777

 Report a potential risk to data security or confidentiality